rncwind/whydoesntmycodework/posts/howitsmade.md

-Two of my favorite blogs are from [Xe Iaso](https://xeiaso.net/) and [Amos/Fasterthanlime](https://fasterthanli.me/), and their articles on how they made their blogs were what made me realise how interesting the project would be.
+Two of my favorite blogs are from [Xe Iaso](https://xeiaso.net/) and [Amos/Fasterthanlime](https://fasterthanli.me/), and their articles on how they made their blogs were what made me realize how interesting the project would be.

 ## The Stack

 ### Language

 I really like Rust.
-In fact I'm lucky enough to be employed writing rust (in a job that doesn't involve crypto currency! a true rarity), as such i'm pretty well aquainted with it's ecosystem.
+In fact, I'm lucky enough to be employed writing rust (in a job that doesn't involve crypto currency! a true rarity), as such I'm pretty well acquainted with its ecosystem.

 I have my critiques of the language (HKTs when?) but for my preferences it sits in a very happy position, giving me good performance whilst also having a